justheretostealcode/CTK-ColiToolKit/README.md

-# The Coli Toolkit (CTK): An extension of the modular Yeast Toolkit to the _E. coli_ chassis
+# The Coli Toolkit (CTK): An extension of the modular Yeast Toolkit for use in _E. coli_

 This repository provides the code and data corresponding to the paper [**The Coli Toolkit (CTK): An extension of the modular Yeast Toolkit to the E. coli chassis**]() by **Jacob Mejlsted<sup>1,2,3</sup>, Erik Kubaczka<sup>1,3</sup>, Sebastian Wirth<sup>1,3</sup>, and Heinz Koeppl<sup>1,3***</sup>, currently available as preprint on bioRxiv.